Increased Efficiency + Better Experience

 Digital Tasks Prior to Orientation

 Enabling tasks to be completed electronically gives carriers more flexibility with space and time constraints, so they can rearrange their onboarding and orientation to better fit their overall goals.
 It even gives carriers the ability to tailor onboarding to better address the needs of different types of drivers.
-For example, using an online onboarding process, carriers may customize the orientation process or materials for new drivers vs. experienced drivers.
-These are changes that they wouldn’t have had the time or space to do with an on-site orientation.
+For example, using an online onboarding process, carriers can follow up with drivers who aren’t completing the steps on time with a personalized video voicemail to remind them they have forms or training courses to complete, increasing the chances these drivers will show up ready to orientation.
+These are changes that carriers wouldn’t have had the time or space to do with an on-site orientation.
 Tasks like completing forms, viewing training material, document collection, and determining tax credit eligibility can be moved online, creating some fundamental savings, and allowing new employees to complete them electronically on-site or before orientation even begins.

 Savings come from more efficient use of driver time, better legibility/easier validation (electronic forms eliminate chicken scratch and half completed forms), improved tracking of paperwork (no more manual check-lists to make sure each attendee has completed all required paperwork), and not needing to use subject-matter experts to repeatedly conduct the same training at each orientation location.
 Depending on the specifics of each business and what changes are made, carriers using electronic onboarding processes can achieve overall savings of 25-40 percent.
 These savings can be spent in a variety of ways, and how carriers choose to re-invest those savings is up to them.